|What is Zyrtec? Zyrtec uses Dosage Side effects Can all cats take Zyrtec? Other ways to reduce allergies|

-H1 – Located in the smooth muscles, lining of blood vessels and airways.
+- H1 – Located in the smooth muscles, lining of blood vessels and airways.

-H2 – Found in the stomach cells and stimulates the secretion of stomach acid.
+- H2 – Found in the stomach cells and stimulates the secretion of stomach acid.

-H4 – Found in the bone marrow and white blood cells.
-Responsible for immune response.
+- H4 – Found in the bone marrow and white blood cells, responsible for immune response.

-Bronchoconstriction is the constriction (or narrowing) of the airways in the lungs caused by the smooth muscle contracting.
+- Bronchoconstriction: Narrowing of the airways in the lungs caused by the smooth muscle contracting.

 Antihistamines are either first generation or second generation.
 First generation are older and generally cheaper to purchase however are able to cross the blood-brain barrier leading to sedative effect.
 They also have a shorter half life, meaning more frequent dosages are necessary.
 Zyrtec is a second generation antihistamine.

 - Chlorpheniramine (Iramine)

 - Periactin (Cyproheptadine)

 Second generation antihistamines are newer, but often more expensive.
 Benefits of second generation include less drowsiness due to a lower blood-brain barrier penetration as well as a longer half-life.
 This means once a day administration is usually all that is required.
 Second generation antihistamines may include: